8ta4/say/DONTREADME.md

 YAML is better than JSON because it

-- lets you add comments
+- lets you add comments.
 - doesn't need extra commas.

 > Why the `.yaml` and not `.yml`?